Pages

 NZ is on the slide and not in a good way.

-The solution ?
+The solution?
 A robust system of teacher evaluation needs to be reinstated.
-In New York for instance, to get a license to teach requires sitting exams that are - wait for it - really hard.
+In New York, for instance, to get a license to teach requires sitting exams that are - wait for it - really hard.
 Oh and you need a Masters to boot.
-In NZ effective control has been handed to teachers alone and that was a mistake, probably governments buckling to teacher lobbying.
+In NZ effective control has been handed to teachers alone and that was a mistake, probably governments buckled to teacher lobbying.

 The whole system needs to be overhauled.
 And I mean turn it upside down.